-IEQ 4 WASTE DISPOSAL FACILITIES 1 credit for the provision of a hygienic refuse collection system.
+5 WATER USE (WU) 9+1B WATER QUALITY SURVEY water quality standards at all points of use.
+Required Wu P2 MINIMUM WATER SAVING PERFORMANCE Demonstrate that the use of water efficient devices leads to an estimated aggregate annual saving of 10%.
 None.
-1 IEQ 5 CONSTRUCTION IAQ MANAGEMENT 1 credit for implementing a Construction IAQ Management Plan.
-Residential and similar buildings not provided 1 1 credit for undertaking a building 'flush-out' or 'bake out' and replacement of all filters prior to occupancy. with central air- conditioning and ventilation systems.
-1 IEQ 6 OUTDOOR SOURCES OF AIR POLLUTION 1 credit for demonstrating compliance with appropriate criteria for carbon monoxide, nitrogen dioxide and ozone.
+Required W u 1 Annual Water Use 1 credit for demonstrating that the use of water efficient devices leads to an estimated aggregate annual saving of 20%.
+2 credits for demonstrating an estimated annual saving of 25%.
+3 credits for demonstrating an estimated annual saving of 30%.
 None.
-1 1 credit for demonstrating compliance with the appropriate criteria for RSP.
-1 1 credit for demonstrating compliance with the appropriate criteria for VOCs.
-1 IEQ 7 INDOOR SOURCES OF AIR POLLUTION 1 credit for demonstrating compliance with the appropriate criteria for formaldehyde.
+3 Wu 2 MONITORING AND CONTROL 1 credit for installation of devices to monitor water leakage from the fresh water distribution systems without embedded plumbing pipework.
 None.
+1 lEQ 5 CONSTRUCTION IAQ MANAGEMENT 1 credit for implementing a Construction IAQ Management Plan.
+Residential and similar buildings not provided 1 1 credit for undertaking a building 'flush out' or 'bake out'; and replacement of all filters prior to occupancy. with central air- conditioning and ventilation systems.
+1 IEQ 6 OUTDOOR SOURCES OF 1 credit for demonstrating compliance with appropriate criteria for carbon monoxide, nitrogen dioxide and ozone. designed for natural 1 AIR POLLUTION 1 credit for demonstrating compliance with the appropriate criteria for RSP. ventilation or using decentralised A/C system.
+1 IEQ 7 1 credit for demonstrating compliance with the appropriate criteria for volatile organic compounds. excluded for buildings 1 $\mbox{\bf 1}$ credit for demonstrating compliance with the appropriate criteria for formal dehyde.
 1 1 credit for demonstrating compliance with the appropriate criteria for radon.
+A/C system and without interior decoration.
 1 IEQ 8 IAQ IN CAR PARKS 1 credit for demonstrating compliance with the design requirements specified in ProPECC PN 2/96.
 Buildings with no car park.
 1 IEQ 9 INCREASED VENTILATION 1 credit for demonstrating an outdoor ventilation rate that exceeds ASHRAE 62.1:2007 requirements by at least 30% Residential and similar buildings without central air conditioning.
 1 IEQ 10 BACKGROUND VENTILATION 1 credit where it can be demonstrated that adequate ventilation can be achieved by natural means.
-Buildings not designed to utilize natural ventilation.
+Buildings not designed to utilise natural ventilation.
 1 IEQ 11 LOCALISED VENTILATION 1 credit for the provision of an adequate ventilation system for rooms/areas where significant indoor pollution sources are generated.
-2 nd credit not applicable to residential and similar buildings.
-1 1 credit for the provision of a general exhaust system for future tenants.
+2 nd credit not applicable to residential and 1 .
+1 credit for the provision of a general exhaust system for future tenants. similar buildings.
 1 IEQ 12 VENTILATION IN COMMON AREAS 1 credit for demonstrating that all enclosed common areas in a building are provided with adequate ventilation.
-Spaces covered under the section on Localized Ventilation.
-1 1 BONUS credit where the provision for ventilation is by natural means.
+Spaces covered under the section on 1 1 BONUS credit where the provision for ventilation is by natural means.
+Localised Ventilation.
 1B